sabarim/STEm-Seg/README.md

 ## Basic Setup

-1. Clone the repository and add append it to the `PYTHONPATH` variable:
+1. Clone the repository and append it to the `PYTHONPATH` variable:

    ```bash
    git clone https://github.com/sabarim/STEm-Seg.git